nedialkova-lab/mim-tRNAseq/docs/source/output.rst

 * `Anticodon_counts_raw.txt`: Raw read counts summed by tRNAs sharing anticodons.
 * `Isodecoder_counts_raw.txt`: Raw deconvoluted isodecoder counts, parent info and size (i.e. number of identical sequences/gene copies).
 See methods in Behrens et al., 2021.
 Only produced if cluster-id < 1.
 The `Single_isodecoder` column indicates if this isodecoder was able to be deconvoluted from the parent or not based on coverage at the required mismatch.
 Counts for "False" sequences should be interpreted/used with caution.
 Such isodecoders and their parents are excluded from DESeq2 analysis.
 * `*_counts_DESEqNormalized.txt`: Same as above, but read counts are DESeq2 counts normalized by library size factors.
+Same as counts appended to DESeq2 results files.
+Use these for as normalized expression counts for isodecoders and anticodon families.

 **CCAanalysis**